wultra/powerauth-crypto/docs/Additional-Activation-OTP.md

    1. Master Front-End Application generates random activation OTP.
    1. Master Front-End Application then asks PowerAuth server to create an activation, with using this OTP ([`initActivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-initactivation) method, OTP validation set to ON_KEYS_EXCHANGE).
    1. Master Front-End Application then displays QR code, containing an activation code.
    1. At the same time, Master Front-End Application initiates the delivery of activation OTP.
-It's recommended to deliver such code via the dedicated out-of-band channel, for example, via SMS.
+It's recommended to deliver such code via a dedicated out-of-band channel, for example, via SMS.

 1. In the mobile application: